Monday, June 28, 2021

 Attract this category of prospective shoppers by adding to each offering the opportunity to learn something new.
 A subtheme motivation is to learn skills which will enable them to depend less on others, simplifying social relationships.

 Reduced consumption may originate from the consumer’s economic constraints.
 Because it’s less central to the self than voluntary simplicity, reduced consumption has a shorter life.
-When the economic situation improves, so can materialism.
-Further, those engaging in reduced consumption might splurge for special occasions, such as celebrating a birthday or finally landing a job.
+When the economic situation improves, so might materialism.
+Further, those engaging in reduced consumption regularly splurge for special occasions, such as celebrating a birthday or finally landing a job.

 Having this in mind, maintain with these prospective customers a desire to up their purchasing quantity in the future.
 For now, accentuate the utility of offerings, presenting part of that utility as an ability to add on to an acquisition later rather than needing to replace it.
 Pruned-down appliances with optional upgrades are an example.

-Purchase habits of anti-consumption consumers are harder to change than are those for the other three types.
+The purchase habits of anti-consumption consumers are harder to change than are those for the other three types.
 But those habits are also highly predictable.
-These people have decided to boycott specific item types or brands they consider to be immoral.
+These people have chosen to boycott specific item types or brands they consider to be immoral.
 Their disgust with these is deeply felt and broadly announced.
 By listening, you’ll discover how to avoid stepping on their toes as you propose alternative brands and items.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.